 Warm your cockles and get cosy with a steaming hot mug of drinking chocolate.
 Buy them a new mug, then pick up a sachet or a jar of Hot Chocolate and some mini marshmallows.
 Add them to the box for an easy way to make everyone’s favourite bedtime drink.

 Twin Pack Nordic Hot Choc and Marshmallow Stirrers, £4, Dunelm

 Simply serve a cup of warm milk and watch little ones stir in a spoon to create a dreamy hot drink, as if by magic!

 Reindeer Hot Chocolate Stencil, £9.95, Sophia Victoria Joy at Not on The High Street

 Add the perfect finishing touch to your evening hot chocolates with the help of this cute reindeer stencil.
 Simply place over the cup and sprinkle cocoa powder over the top to create a reindeer face.

 A trend for last year’s boxes was to make adorable hot chocolate reindeer cones…

 Fill a food bag with hot chocolate mix, topped with chocolate sprinkles and mini marshmallows.
 Tie them up with a pretty ribbon, add a pipe cleaner as antlers and some eyes and you’ve got yourself a reindeer hot chocolate treat.

 The mesmerising snow globe is a Christmas favourite.
-Shake things up this year with a wonder Christmas scene to capture little imaginations.
+Shake things up this year with a wonderful Christmas scene to capture little imaginations.
 You could make an afternoon of it and make your own snow globe, simply adding the things you need to your box.
 Alternatively of course there are a wealth of brilliant designs to buy online…

 It’s beginning to look a lot like Christmas already.